-The proposed trail is currently undergoing Phase 2 Engineering.
+The proposed trail is currently undergoing Phase 1 Engineering.
 This project has been awarded funding through the Surface Transportation Program and Congestion Mitigation and Air Quality program.
-Under the terms of the STP grant, this project must be
+The project is expected to be under construction by 2022.

 The Forest Preserve District of DuPage County is working with the DuPage County Department of Transportation to construct the final piece of the North Central DuPage Regional Trail (NCDRT) along Munger Road in Wayne.
 The proposed trail segment would

 connect to the Illinois Prairie Path (IPP) Elgin Branch at the intersection of Smith and Munger.
 View more information about the Pratt's Wayne Woods section.

 The proposed trail is currently undergoing Phase 1 Engineering, and has been awarded STP funding.
-Under the terms of the STP grant, this project must be under construction by 2021.
+This project will be under construction by 2021.